 VARIOUS WORKSHOPS & RECREATIONAL ACTIVITIES — IMSS Courses: There are a variety of classes at IMSS (El Instututo Mexicano del Seguro Social), on the Malecón at Obregón and Héroes del 47.
 Classes have ranged from ballroom dance to yoga and tai chi chuan.
 IMSS is open from 8 a.m. to 20:00 Monday through Friday.
 To register, you will need a copy of your CURP card, photographs, a utilities receipt as proof of residency, etc. Visit the office for more information or phone 2-367-00 or 12-367-15, extension 31184 or 31717. (updated September 2012)

-WRITERS’ GROUP — The Sea of Cortés Writers’ Circle: The group meets from 10 a.m. to noon Thursdays in the upstairs room at The Bagel Shop, Belisario Dominguez 291, between Cinco de Mayo and Constitution.
+WRITERS’ GROUP — The Sea of Cortés Writers’ Circle: The group meets Thursday mornings from 10 a.m. to noon at the Casa de Cultura, Calle Madero 825 between José Maria Salvatierra and Torre Iglesias.
+This is a new location.
+All are welcome — no enrolment, no fees.
+Please drop in and observe or bring a poem or short story to share.
 Writers read aloud from their English-language work (poetry, prose, fiction or nonfiction pieces) and get feedback from other writers.
 Newcomers are welcome.
-For more information, e-mail firstname.lastname@example.org. (updated October 2016)
+For more information, e-mail firstname.lastname@example.org. (updated February 2018)